 Paglia Orba | Université de Corse Pasquale Paoli – CNRS

 Energy storage and Power to Power: a solution for autonomous energy

 McPhy designs and puts into place global hydrogen systems with truly modular architecture, including:

 - For projects that require a comprehensive solution, including the reconversion of electricity with a fuel cell, McPhy counts on a network of partners.

-The McLyzer range is positioned as the ideal tool to stabilize the electric grids confronted by a growing influx of renewable electricity and participates in the primary and secondary reserves.
+The McLyzer range is positioned as the ideal tool to stabilize the power grids confronted with a growing influx of renewable electricity and participates in primary and secondary reserves.

 - Instantaneous adaptability to power fluctuations in electricity from renewable energies,